SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 -	Use the URL of the ChOWDER WebSocket server for 'url'
 -	Set the number of horizontal and vertical image splits (sub-divisions) in `xplit` / `ysplit`.
 	Designate Content ID and Content Group each in `contentid` / `contentgrp`
+-   `reload_latest`: Represents whether to display the latest image registered using the `--metadata` option.
+-   `visible`: Represents visibility of registered images.

 Using the Application
 --------------------------------------------------------------------------------